wp-plugins/hrs-hotel-reservation-system/readme.txt

-It is a fanatic plugin for the hotel management system.
-It's make the reservation and booking system so easy to manage that you gonna love it !
+A fantastic plugin for hotel reservation management.
+It makes the reservation and booking system so easy to manage that you're gonna love it!